MirrorStudios/fallernetes-documentation/docs/server.md

 1. Labels are copied down to the pod.
 2. Time the controller waits before allowing a forced deletion of the server.
 3. Determines if the controller can forcefully delete the server without permission.
 This would mean that it will not ask the [sidecar](sidecar.md) for permission.
+4. This section is entierely optional, and is used to define some settings for the sidecar
+5. Port defines what port the sidecar expects to accept connections from
+6. If you wish to specify the image used by the sidecar.
+7. To get more logs in the sidecar container.

 The `spec.pod` sub-object follows the typical Kubernetes pod spec format, allowing you to define multiple containers, volumes, and other pod configurations as necessary.